 The therapy programme

-The personality disorder service provides a 12-month recovery-focussed programme with dialectical behaviour therapy (DBT) at its therapeutic centre.
-The skills taught within the DBT programme will promote greater self-awareness, and will also teach the individual to build resilience while managing overwhelming situations more effectively.
+Our Dialectical Behavioural Therapy (DBT) programme will promote greater self-awareness, and will also teach the individual to build resilience while managing overwhelming situations more effectively.

 Through the DBT programme, the ward team will support patients to:

 - manage life outside of hospital safely

 - engage in voluntary or paid work

 - move forward to a future they have planned and worked hard for.

 The final stage of the DBT programme will focus on relapse prevention and the building of life skills outside of the unit.
 It is envisaged that during the final stage of the programme, the patient will be considering registering at college and/or looking for voluntary placements, based on work completed on their Personal Health Plan and interests developed during their time on the unit.

 This stage of the programme provides the patient with the opportunity to practise skills and take “positive risks” for their future.
 We believe that exposing individuals to new situations during these last few months is imperative to ensuring a successful discharge.

 Quality and regulation